DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-selected? | boolean | Specifies if a row is selected
+selected? | boolean | Specifies if a row is selected.

 ### <a name="select-all-cell-args"></a>SelectAllCellArgs